daiquocnguyen/ConvKB/README.md

 This program provides the implementation of the CNN-based model ConvKB for knowledge graph embeddings as described in [the paper](http://www.aclweb.org/anthology/N18-2053).
 ConvKB uses a convolution layer with different filters of the same `m × 3` shape and then concatenates output feature maps into a single vector which is multiplied by a weight vector to produce a score for the given triple.

-	@inproceedings{Nguyen2018,
-	  author={Dai Quoc Nguyen and Tu Dinh Nguyen and Dat Quoc Nguyen and Dinh Phung}, title={{A Novel Embedding Model for Knowledge Base Completion Based on Convolutional Neural Network}}, booktitle={Proceedings of the 16th Annual Conference of the North American Chapter of the Association for Computational Linguistics: Human Language Technologies (NAACL-HLT)}, pages={327--333},
-	  year={2018}
-	}

 <p align="center">
 <img src="https://github.com/daiquocnguyen/ConvKB/blob/master/model.png" width="344" height="400">
 </p>